 The Raspberry Pi boards require closed but redistributable files on the system disk to load into the VC4 GPU which starts the ARM cores.
 By default the boot ROM on Raspberry Pi 3 and older versions on Raspberry Pi 4 will only try to load these files off an SD card.
-These files are present in the install media but there is no driver for SD/MMC yet so a USB disk drive and manual steps are required.
 To load the firmware off the SD card and have the root disk on USB after installing OpenBSD reboot and interrupt U-Boot before the timeout expires and instruct U-Boot to prefer USB over the SD card:

 Hit any key to stop autoboot: 0 U-Boot> setenv boot_targets usb0 mmc0 pxe dhcp U-Boot> saveenv U-Boot> boot